Dive Teams Search Passaic River For Evidence In Investigation

 Members of a Bergen County regional SCUBA task force responded to the area behind the Memorial Pool in Fair Lawn for an evidence search that the Bergen County Prosecutor's Office scheduled earlier this week.

-Among the responders were teams from Lyndhurst and Mahwah, as well as the Fair Lawn Rescue Squad.
+Among the responders were teams from Lyndhurst, Mahwah, Wallington and Wyckoff, as well as the Fair Lawn Rescue Squad and Parsippany's Rockaway Neck Volunteer First Aid Squad and the Parsippany Rescue and Recovery Unit.

 CHECK BACK FOR MORE DETAILS